-“This is an action plan with no action,” said Suzanne Novak, an Earthjustice attorney who is representing families in southeastern Pennsylvania who were exposed to high levels of PFAS in their drinking water.
-“Interim EPA Administrator Wheeler just released a long list of initiating steps that EPA should have been doing for the past few years, but no concrete actions.”
+“This is an action plan with no action,” says Suzanne Novak, an Earthjustice attorney working to address PFAS contamination.
+“It is a long list of initiating steps that EPA should have been doing for the past few years, but no concrete actions.”

 “PFAS” is short for per- and polyfluoroalkyl substances.
-Chemicals in this class of more than 5,000 substances are found in products like nonstick pans (e.g. “Teflon”), waterproof jackets, and carpets to repel water, grease, and stains.
-They’re also used in firefighting foam on military bases and in commercial airports.
+Chemicals in this class of more than 5,000 substances are found in products like nonstick pans (e.g. “Teflon”), food packaging, waterproof jackets, and carpets to repel water, grease, and stains.
+They’re also used in firefighting foam often used on military bases and at commercial airports.
 Even personal care products like waterproof mascaras and eyeliners, sunscreen, shampoo, and shaving cream can contain PFAS.